 Domestic abuse is a form of abuse which impacts adults with care and support needs and can be complex.
-It can consist of any of the following; physical or sexual abuse, violent of threatening behaviour, controlling or coercive behaviour; economic abuse, psychological or emotional abuse.

-Some of this complexity has been recognised within the new Domestic Abuse Act 2021.
-The Domestic Abuse Act 2021 aims to protect those persons who experience domestic abuse and to strengthen measures to deal with those who bring about domestic violence.
-The new 2021 statutory definition of domestic abuse is 'the behaviour of one person towards another where: both people are aged 16 or over and are personally connected to each other and the behaviour is abusive'.
+The new 2021 statutory definition of domestic abuse is 'the behaviour of one person towards another where: both people are aged 16 or over, and are personally connected to each other, and the behaviour is abusive'.